Question: Can an insurance company add points to your insurance for being in the military? If so, why can it do this?

 While insurance companies do track points (referred to as insurance points) that cause your premiums to rise, those points stem from accidents and tickets, not your occupation.
-(See “Do insurers charge for each point on your license?” for more information on insurance points.)

 Instead, if your auto insurance company has found that your occupation tends to make you a high-risk driver, you may pay higher base rates.
 Certain types of professions require one to drive a lot or keep long hours – such as lawyers, real estate agents, social workers and doctors -- and statistically have been shown to have higher rates of accidents, so their auto insurance base rates are typically higher.